November Update: The 4 Phases of New Peer-to-Peer

 Hide Content Blocks From Your Page

 - How to use it: Remove content blocks you don’t want to use.
 For example, you could replace the Impact Block with a Custom HTML/CSS Block and create your highly customized impact levels or donate buttons.

 Full “What You See Is What You Get” on All Content Blocks

 - How to use it: If you wanted to include an image in a Text Block when we first released new Peer-to-Peer, you’d have to copy/paste that image from a word processor.
 Now, you can simply add a photo or video with a click of a button.

 Building new products is like building a house.
-You blueprint, build a solid foundation, a skeleton— the minimum viable materials to be considered a dwelling—and then make continuous improvements to it to add those bells and whistles you love.
+You blueprint, build a solid foundation, a skeleton— the minimum viable materials to be considered a dwelling—and then make continuous improvements, adding to it the bells and whistles that make it your home.